Spring 2024

 Bragg started as an intern at NFL Films and worked his way up to seasonal employee.
 Through hard work he was promoted to be the youngest full time employee at NFL Films, and quickly went on to win an Emmy for the production of "Hard Knocks" with the Houston Texans.
 Bragg discussed his journey from internship to seasonal employee to full time employee to Emmy-winning associate producer.

-First Annual Jenkins Medal Award Dinner
+2017 Jenkins Medal Awards Dinner

 Join CSCM supporters in celebrating the work of Frank Deford and Wright Thompson, winners of the inaugural Dan Jenkins Medal for Excellence in Sportswriting.
 The reception and seated dinner will by on October 13 at The Pecan Room in Dallas' Old Parkland Hospital development.